doctorOC/opencart-admin-token-remover/README.md

 ## License

-This source file is subject to the Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)
+Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)

 It is also available through the world-wide-web at this URL:\
 https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode